josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of robututils.

+## January 4, 2019D JMJ: misc/strmap_helper.get_as_num method
+This single method implements 4 methods from the Java version: two that get-as-ints and two that get-as-doubles.
+The '2' are the versions with and without min and max values.
+The method uses the type of the default value to determine what type of value to return.
+So use `helper.get_as_num(key, 10, ...)` to get an integer, and `helper.get_as_num(key, 10.0, ...)` to get a float value.
+The docstring reports this, but it may be a bit too clever.

 ## January 4, 2019C JMJ: Started adding unit tests for misc/strmap_helper.py
 Unit tests are in `misc/test_strmap_helper.py`.
 The one test that's in there, that tests (partially) the empty-dictionary case, runs successfully.